eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 > :bulb: rendering this will result in an error because newlines are also considered "whitespace".
 > This means that there will **not be any whitespace** before our rendered resource map, so we need to add a newline.

-We can do this simply by using the `nindent` function instead of the `indent` function, which will add a newline before the block being indented.
+We can add a newline before our indented block by using the `nindent` function instead of the `indent` function.

 Since we add the newline and all of the whitespace with functions, we can write the action at the logical indentation in the template yaml.